TuplexLanguage/site/docs/modules.md

     import tx.c.*

 When an import statement is encountered, the compiler will look for the source files for that module.
-For each directory in the source path list, it will look first for a `.tx` file with the exact same name as the fully qualified module name (e.g. `my.file.mod.submod.tx`).
+For each directory in the module paths list, it will look first for a `.tx` file with the exact same name as the fully qualified module name (e.g. `my.file.mod.submod.tx`).
 If such a file is not present, it will look for a directory tree matching the module name (e.g. `my/file/mod/submod/`) and load all the `.tx` files contained therein.